JavlonAbdumannopovv/react-interview-questions/README.md

     }
     ```

     In most cases, it's recommend to use controlled components to implement forms.
-In a controlled component, form data is handled by a React component.
-The alternative is uncontrolled components, where form         data is handled by the DOM itself.

    **[⬆ Back to Top](#table-of-contents)**